Loading

 Michael Rosenfeld Gallery, New York, African-American Art: 20th Century Masterworks

-Travelled to: El Paso Museum of Art, El Paso; Michael C. Carlos Museum, Emory University, Atlanta; Butler Institute of American Art, Youngstown, Ohio; Hunter Museum of Art, Chattanooga, Tennessee
+San Antonio Museum of Art, Texas, The Harmon and Harriet Kelley Collection of African American Art (travelled to El Paso Museum of Art, Texas; Michael C. Carlos Museum, Atlanta, Georgia; Butler Institute of American Art, Youngstown, Ohio; Hunter Museum of Art, Chattanooga, Tennessee)

 1983

-Evans-Tibbs Collection, Washington D.C., Surrealism and the Afro-American Artist
+Evans-Tibbs Collection, Washington, DC, Surrealism and the Afro-American Artist

 1978